 How it began

 We actively advocate for increased attention and support for noma.
-As part of our efforts, we’ve specifically pushed for the recognition of noma by the World Health Organization (WHO) as a neglected tropical disease.
+As part of our efforts, we’ve specifically contributed to the collective efforts toward the recognition of noma by the World Health Organization as a neglected tropical disease.
+Despite noma being known since ancient times, knowledge about it and its detection still remain too limited.
+With up to 90% of those affected dying in just a few weeks, the rare survivors face its physical and psychological consequences.

-We chose the name "Elysium" because it represents the final resting place of heroes and the pure.
-We are committed to honoring the memory of those who did not survive noma, especially the children who endured unimaginable suffering.
-We hope that they will find peace and happiness in the Elysian Fields.
+We chose the name ‘Elysium’ because it represents the final resting place of heroes.
+We are committed to honouring the memory of those who did not survive noma and endured unimaginable suffering.
+We hope that they will find peace and happiness in the Elysian fields.

 What we do